Redirection Controller Using Reinforcement Learning: Preliminary Simulation: Heuristic Redirection Controller for Obstacle-based Environment

 \subsection{Simulation Setup}

-We compared four different combinations of the heuristic controllers: the translation gain algorithm was chosen from CTG or ACTG, the reset algorithm was chosen from T2C or T2F, and the S2C was selected as the curvature gains algorithm.
-We ran each controller in a 100-km journey (one million simulation steps) with 0--3 obstacles.
-Random path generation was used for the walking path in the virtual space, and we used the count of reset procedure as the evaluation criteria.
+We compared four different combinations of the heuristic controllers: the translation gain algorithm was chosen between CTG and ACTG, the reset algorithm was chosen between T2C and T2F, and the S2C was selected as the curvature gains algorithm.
+We simulated each controller in a 100-km journey (one million simulation steps) with 0--3 obstacles.
+Random path generation was used for the walking path in the virtual space, and we used the count of the reset procedure as the evaluation criterion.